The growth of CodeUp

 In March 2016, we were approached by Jim Evans and Dan Morris, who were interested in starting a CodeUp in Stockport.
 Soon after, existing Manchester mentor Clara Jordan, expressed an interest in starting CodeUp sessions in Sheffield.

 In April 2016, as Founder of CodeUp, I was asked to become an Ambassador for National Coding Week, and I’m excited to help all our branches run their own amazing events for National Coding Week 2016.

 Thanks to all of Rick’s hard work developing the brand, we were already in a good position to help other branches get started, and after a few meetings, both CodeUp Stockport and Sheffield will be holding their first sessions in May 2016.

 The Future of CodeUp

-We’re really excited to see where the rest of 2016 takes us, and if you would like to organise sessions in your area, please let me know!Thank you for reading!
-GirlGeekUpNorth x
+We’re really excited to see where the rest of 2016 takes us, and if you would like to organise sessions in your area, please let me know!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter